Quetzal-framework/quetzal-CRUMBS/_sources/0-installation.rst.txt

 |:bulb:| Until Kitware releases official VTK wheels for Python 3.10, we will need this weird dependency...

-And finally install CRUMBS (in your virtual environment)
+And finally install CRUMBS (in a virtual environment)

 .. code-block:: bash